ksuvii21/Number-Pattern-Generator/README.md

 # Number Pattern Generator ✨
-## Number Pattern Generator is a beginner-friendly C program that displays various number-based patterns.
+## Number Pattern Generator is a beginner-friendly JavaScript program that displays various number-based patterns.
 It helps users understand nested loops, conditionals, and how to structure outputs in the console. 📍

 ## Live at: [Link](https://ksuvii21.github.io/Number-Pattern-Generator/)